onetwo360/360-viewer/README.md

 ## TODO
 ### Initial version

-- icons - zoom-lense(desktop), fullscreen, close(fullscreen)
 - logo
 - fullscreen(on both desktop and mobile)
-- zoom(on desktop, mobile postponed)
-- multitouch
 - talk with api
 - labels/markers
-- browser-support: IE8+, iOS 5+ Android 4+
+- multitouch - see if we can enable zoom/scroll by no-preventDefault when multifinger

 ### Future

+- icons / documentation - zoom-lense(desktop), fullscreen, close(fullscreen)
 - animate during load, instead of animate on load

 ## Done

+- zoom(on desktop+mobile)
+- browser-support: IE8+, iOS 5+ Android 4+
 - cursor icon
 - image caching / preloader
 - rotate - drag